dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 ## The Vue.js Backlog Component

-Now we can begin the backlog screen.
-This will allow us to see our list of items, and add new items to the backlog.
+Now, we can begin the to develop the backlog component.
+This component will allow us to see the list of items and to add new items to the backlog.
 We'll have a couple of elements to it:

-* A form with a textbox, for creating our new items
+* a form with a textbox for creating our new items;
-* A list of backlog items
+* and a list of backlog items.

 As we're starting to talk about adding and listing pieces of data, it's time to talk about how we're going to store and retrieve this data.
-For this app, I'm using [Vuex](https://vuex.vuejs.org/en/intro.html).
+For this app, we will use [Vuex](https://vuex.vuejs.org/en/intro.html).
 From their intro page, _"Vuex is a state management pattern + library for Vue.js applications"_.
 Sounds ideal!
 It essentially allows us to store and mutate data in a central place and make the data available to all of our components.
-When the data changes (mutates) then our components will be re-rendered.
+When the data changes (mutates) our components will be re-rendered.

 We're going to use a Vuex _Store_ to hold information about the backlog items we've added, plus a couple of other pieces of data such as the next available item ID.

-To start, install Vuex:
+To start, let's install Vuex with the following command:

 ```
 npm install vuex
 ```

-Next, create a new file `app/store.js`:
+Next, let's create a new file on `./src/store.js`:

 ```js
 import Vue from 'vue';